 By Rachid Acim

-So, apart from some hints given to how we can protect ourselves against the fatal HIV virus, how not to fear early signs of puberty and how to talk about human genetic apparatuses bravely, our natural science teachers hardly could delve into speaking about sex – deemed a taboo in our cultural context.
+Beni Mellal – Several months ago, I had the chance to watch a TV program about the introduction of sex education in the Arab world.
+Apart from some hints given to how we can protect ourselves against HIV, how not to fear early signs of puberty, and how to talk about human genitals, our natural science teachers hardly could delve into speaking about sex, deemed a taboo in our cultural context.

 Many times, the curriculum of sex education has been revised to cope with problems of adolescents at schools.
 Parents of conservative families are reluctant to let their siblings attend courses about sex education.
 Their excuse is that such education is more likely to lead their children astray, take up bad habits and, accordingly, indulge in future sexual pleasures.
 But why such panic?

-Adults are not away from this.
-They would blush out of shame if ever one speaks of sex openly.
-The latter is perceived as being immoral, disrespectful and even deviant.
+Adults are not separate from this.
+They blush out of shame if one ever speaks of sex openly.
+The latter is perceived as being immoral, disrespectful, and even deviant.
 The result is that parents themselves turn sexually oppressed and incapable of imparting this education to their children.